gardener/gardener/docs/development/local_setup.md

 brew install coreutils gnu-sed gnu-tar grep
 ```

 This will create symbolic links for the GNU utilities with `g` prefix in `/usr/local/bin`, e.g., `gsed` or `gbase64`.
-To allow using them without the `g` prefix please put `/usr/local/opt/coreutils/libexec/gnubin` etc. at the beginning of your `PATH` environment variable, e.g., `export PATH=/usr/local/opt/coreutils/libexec/gnubin:$PATH` (`brew` will print out instructions for each installed formula).
+To allow using them without the `g` prefix please put `/usr/local/opt/coreutils/libexec/gnubin` etc., at the beginning of your `PATH` environment variable, e.g., `export PATH=/usr/local/opt/coreutils/libexec/gnubin:$PATH` (`brew` will print out instructions for each installed formula).

 ```bash
 export PATH=/usr/local/opt/coreutils/libexec/gnubin:$PATH